The next VSecM Contributor Sync will be on…

 And yes, it did.

-Be Aware of the vsecm-safe-age-key
+Be Aware of the vsecm-root-key

 Kubernetes Secret